 • Describe the evidence on the effectiveness of school-based humanistic counselling

-• Recognise processes of change in school-based humansitic counselling, and the limitations of this intervention
+• Recognise processes of change in school-based humanistic counselling, and the limitations of this approach

 • Comprehend current policy, training, and research developments in UK school counselling.